 NY state requires all campers and staff to submit proof of the MMR vaccine to participate in summer camp.
-Please request a copy of your campers vaccination records or schedule a titre to have a physical record.
+Please request a copy of your campers vaccination records or schedule a titer (blood test showing immunity) to have a physical record.